qternel/realworld-app-fastapi/README.md

-Implementation of a backend that satisfies the following specifications: realworld-docs.netlify.app/specifications/backend/endpoints/
+A FastAPI implementation of the RealWorld backend specification: realworld-docs.netlify.app/specifications/backend/endpoints/